-This audit report provides the audited Annual Financial Statements of the U.S. House of Representatives for the fiscal year (FY) ended September 30, 2009.
-An independent certified public accounting firm, Cotton and Company LLP, was engaged to audit the:

-- Financial Statements of the House as of September 30, 2009, and for the year then ended, - Internal control over financial reporting, and - · Compliance with laws and regulations.

-The audit was performed in accordance with U.S. generally accepted government auditing standards.
+This audit report presents the audited Annual Financial Statements of the U.S. House of Representatives (House) for the fiscal year ended September 30, 2010.
+We contracted with the independent certified public accounting firm, Cotton and Company LLP, to audit the House financial statements, to provide opinion on the effectiveness of internal control over financial reporting, and to report any reportable noncompliance with tested laws and regulations.
+The contract required that the audit be done in accordance with U.S. generally accepted government auditing standards.

-For the twelfth consecutive year, the independent auditors expressed an unqualified opinion on the House's financial statements.
-An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and the results of the entity's operations in conformity with U.S. generally accepted accounting principles (GAAP).
+For the thirteenth consecutive year, the independent auditors expressed an unqualified opinion on the House's financial statements.
+An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and the results of House operations in conformity with U.S. generally accepted accounting principles.